 SJD Accountancy is an award-winning, specialist contractor accountancy firm.
 We currently have over 15,000 contractor clients on our books including a number of locum doctors.
 We offer a fixed fee, the all-inclusive accountancy package, which includes unlimited access to your own dedicated accountant.
 Our accountancy package also includes assistance when dealing with HMRC, tax deadline reminders and dividend administration.

-For more information about the services that SJD Accountancy provides please visit our why to choose SJD Accountancy page.
+For more information about the services that SJD Accountancy provides, please visit our why choose SJD Accountancy page.

 We hope you have found our becoming a locum doctor guide useful.
 For more information, you may find our accountants for locums page useful.

 If you need any further help or advice, try these popular links.